allbecauseyoutoldmeso/alexa_tic_tac_toe/README.md

 A simple Alexa skill written in Javascript.

-Enables the user to play a game of tic-tac-toe with alexa.
+Enables the user to play a game of Tic-Tac-Toe with Alexa.

 'Alexa, open tic-tac-toe.'
-*'Welcome to tic tac toe...Select a cell by row and column.
+*'Welcome to Tic-Tac-Toe...Select a cell by row and column.
 For example top left, or middle right, or bottom middle.'*
 'Top right'
 *'You played top right.
 The computer played middle middle.'*